There is a general misconception about classical music.

 Now how do you listen to the music here?

-- listen with your mind open – forget about what kind of music it is.
+1. Listen with an open mind – forget about what kind of music it is.
 Just listen and feel.
-And ask yourself, “do we like it? why?”
+And ask yourself, “do I like it? why?”

 So here are some of my favorite, please enjoy: